Eklavya's Blog

 Advantages of Local Editing over Overleaf

-1. Offline use: Very useful in flights or areas with spotty connectivity.
-Danger of losing changes with Overleaf?
+1. Offline use: Local editing is very useful in flights or areas with spotty connectivity.
+Sometimes I have lost changes with Overleaf.

-4. With local PDF viewer, I can go back after clicking a hyperref.
+3. With a local PDF viewer, I can go back after clicking a hyperref.

-5. Overleaf's custom PDF viewer doesn't have bookmarks sidebar.
-I can use browser's PDF viewer instead of Overleaf's custom viewer to get back bookmarks, but then I lose dark mode and synctex.
+4. Overleaf's custom PDF viewer doesn't have the bookmarks sidebar.
+I can use the browser's PDF viewer instead of Overleaf's custom viewer to get back bookmarks, but then I lose dark mode and synctex.

-6. Spellcheck: Vim can iterate over typos.
-Vim can have per-project spellfile.
-Overleaf can't do these.
+5. Spellcheck: Vim can iterate over typos.
+Vim can have per-project spellfiles.

 Advantages of Overleaf over Local Editing

-2. SyncTex: can jump from position in PDF to position in code and vice versa.
+2. SyncTex: I can jump from position in PDF to position in code and vice versa.

 2. Dark mode PDFs: As of Feb 2026, Overleaf does this using the CSS filter invert(95%) hue-rotate(180deg) brightness(90%) contrast(90%);.
 When building PDFs locally, I use github:sharmaeklavya2/tex-colorscheme.
 Overleaf's solution is much cleaner here.